Saturday, November 16, 2024

 Some people can make anything sound like cussing because it's really as much about the attitude and sound as it is the actual words.

-Once when I was at work at my job in Times Square, the guy who sat next to me, a very worldly low-life type who had nonetheless had a Fundamentalist background, suddenly slammed the table with his fist and exclaimed with venomous anger: "Shadrach, Meshach, and Abednego!"
+Once when I was at work at my job in Times Square, the guy who sat next to me, a very worldly low-life type who nonetheless had a Fundamentalist background, suddenly slammed the table with his fist and exclaimed with venomous anger: "Shadrach, Meshach, and Abednego!"

 I just about fell out of my chair laughing.
 I'm sure I was the only person in the office who had a clue where that came from.